Argint History, Family Crest & Coats of Arms

 Early History of the Argint family

-Another 125 words (9 lines of text) covering the years 1507, 1625 and 1649 are included under the topic Early Argint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Argint research.
+Another 63 words (4 lines of text) covering the years 1507, 1625, 1649 and 1568 are included under the topic Early Argint History in all our PDF Extended History products and printed products wherever possible.

 Argint Spelling Variations